Farhan7045/Kevin/README.md

 # Kevin - Windows 7 Exploitation Walkthrough

 This is a full exploitation walkthrough for the **Kevin** lab machine running Windows 7 Ultimate.
-The goal was to achieve SYSTEM-level access through web-based exploitation using a known vulnerability in HP Power Manager and capture the final flag.
+The objective was to gain full SYSTEM-level access by exploiting a vulnerable web application and capturing the administrator flag.

+---

 ## Target Information